 But what about this question of etiquette?
 What do you say to agents if you’re in Chloe’s fortunate position?

-Well, you start by dropping the idea that etiquette has anything to do with it.
-You’re not going to tea at the Ritz, you are about to enter one of the most important business transactions of your life.
-Naturally, because you’re a good sort of person, you will behave truthfully, courteously and professionally at all times, but you will also look after your own interests with fierce singlemindedness.
+Let’s start by dropping the idea that etiquette has anything to do with it.
+You’re not going to tea at the Ritz; you are about to enter one of the most important business transactions of your life.
+Naturally, because you’re a good sort of person, you will behave truthfully, courteously and professionally at all times — but you will also look after your own interests with fierce single-mindedness.
 This is your career, and it matters!

 So of course you want to do what you can to maximise the chances of securing multiple offers of representation.
 That way, you can meet the various different literary agents and see who you feel most comfortable with.
 It’s like getting quotes from different builders – the only difference being that this relationship will likely last longer, have more influence on your career, and (you hope) be of greater financial significance.

-An email along those lines in truthful, polite, a tad flattering – and serves your interests very well.
-In the meantime, it’s best simply to tell the agent who has made you the offer that you’d love to come in and see him but, gee, the next few days look difficult, is there any chance of coming by on Thursday week?
-Agents are much more used to competing for authors than you might think, so that while no agent wants the competition, they’re most unlikely to be offended.
+An email along those lines is truthful, polite, a tad flattering – and it will serve your interests very well.
+In the meantime, it’s best simply to tell the agent who has made you the offer that you’d love to come in and see him but, gee, the next few days look difficult, is there any chance of coming by a week from Thursday…?
+Agents are much more used to competing for authors than you might think — so while no agent wants the competition, they’re unlikely to be offended.

 That might sound pushy to you, but really, an email of that sort is welcome to most agents.
 After all, at the moment, they’ve got 100 manuscripts in the slushpile at their elbow.
-They know that they might have a real decision to make about 1 maybe 2 manuscripts in that pile at most.
+They know that they might have a real decision to make about 1, maybe 2, manuscripts in that pile at most.
 By sending the email I suggest, you essentially save a mountain of work for them, by alerting them to precisely the manuscript that is likely to be of most interest to them.
-(By the same token, when you do sign with a literary agent, you should tell everyone else involved, to save them time and effort.)

-Of course, tastes differ, and the market is hard.
+You don’t need me to remind you that tastes differ, and the market is hard.
 What boils one person’s kettle may leave another’s stony cold.
 But the fact that things are difficult and unpredictable only means that you should look after your interests as carefully as you can.
 These things matter and are for the long term.
-I’ve had at least eight editors in my life as a writer, numerous publishers and more publicists than I can shake a manicured fingernail at.
-But only two literary agents and I’d be quite surprised if I don’t stay with my current one until one or other of us retires.
+I’ve had at least eight editors in my life as a writer, not to mention numerous publishers and more publicists than I can shake a manicured fingernail at.
+But I’ve only had two literary agents, and I’d be quite surprised if I don’t stay with my current one until one or the other of us retires.